chicoferreira/lifestealer/docs/intro/getting-started.md

 no database or additional configuration required.

 A default `H2` database is created to store player data and settings.
-If you would like to use a different database, check [[Configuration#Database]] for more information.
-You can change databases without losing any data with the Import/Export feature.
+If you would like to use a different database, check [Configuring Storage](/configuration/storage) for more information.
+You can change databases without losing any data with the
+Import/Export feature.